The Wave Arizona Lottery: Winning a Permit in 2023

 - The application fee is $9; this is separate from the permit fee winners will be required to pay

-- You can only apply on a mobile device (no desktop computers) and your GPS must be turned on.
-You do NOT have to remain inside the geofenced area to win a permit to The Wave Arizona or receive notifications, but winners are required to pick up their permits in person and go through a quick safety briefing the following morning at 8:30am in either Kanab, UT or Page, AZ.
+- You MUST remain inside the geofenced area to win a permit to The Wave Arizona.
+Why?
+Winners must pick up their permits and go to a safety briefing in person the next morning at 8:30am in Kanab or Page.

 - Winners are notified by 7:15pm the same day they entered The Wave lottery, and they have until 8:00am the following morning to accept their permit and pay their fees